Phentermine and Constipation

 Exercise and hydration often function as at-home phentermine constipation remedies

 Phentermine stimulates the central nervous system.
 This causes a release of neurotransmitters that increase energy and suppress appetite.
-Unfortunately, these same chemicals can also cause unwanted side effects like phentermine constipation.
+Unfortunately, these same chemicals can also cause unwanted side effects like constipation.

 As part of the “fight or flight” response that produces a reduction in appetite, the brain also signals the body to divert resources away from active digestion, which slows peristalsis: muscle contractions that move food through the digestive tract ( 4 ).
 When digestion is slowed for too long, it can cause constipation.
 This is why many phentermine users complain of problems passing stool.